aymenabid-lab/code-competiton-TWESD-2024/README.md

 We are asking teams to include working training code and a pre-trained model.
 Please include your pre-trained model in the `model` folder so that we can load it with the above command.

-The [Challenge website](https://docs.google.com/document/d/1JvY1cgFr49i-zp5-ovEtRSaY9buSiSbbDJv9LiLPMZk/edit?usp=sharing) provides a training database with a description of the contents and structure of the data files.
+The [Challenge website](http://www.ceslab.org/TWESD2024/) provides a training database with a description of the contents and structure of the data files.
+The process of competition description is available at [Desciption document](https://docs.google.com/document/d/1JvY1cgFr49i-zp5-ovEtRSaY9buSiSbbDJv9LiLPMZk/edit?usp=sharing)

-You can evaluate your model by pulling or downloading the [evaluation code](https://github.com/aymenabid-lab/evaluation-AI-healyhcare-competition-TWESD2024) and running
+You can evaluate your model by pulling or downloading the [evaluation code](https://github.com/aymenabid-lab/evaluation-AI-Healthcare-competition-TWESD2024) and running

     python evaluate_model.py -d labels -o test_outputs -s scores.csv